amy-tabb/CurveSkel-Tabb-Medeiros-2018/README.md

 # CurveSkel-Tabb-Medeiros-2018

-## Alpha-level release with some new features, Aug.
+## Beta-level release with some new features, Aug.
 2018

 If you want the more stable release, see the [older version](https://github.com/amy-tabb/CurveSkel-Tabb-Medeiros).